Ryan Clark (American football): Playoffs

+Post-playing career

 Broadcasting career

 In March 2015, Clark was signed by ESPN as an NFL analyst to appear on NFL Live, SportsCenter, Get Up! and First Take.
+He has also served as the host of a weekly highlight show Inside the NFL, a role he has held since the show first moved to The CW in 2023.
+In 2023, Clark was named winner of the "Outstanding Personality/Studio Analyst" category at the 44th Sports Emmy Awards.

+Podcasting

 In July 2021, Clark and former UFC heavyweight and light heavyweight champion Daniel Cormier began hosting the weekly MMA podcast DC & RC on ESPN.